enzoMiller/enzoMiller.github.io/_pages/about.md

 Research interests
 ======
 My research interest lies at the boundary between stochastic control, infinite dimensional structures and non-markovian settings (delay, Volterra, fractional noise,...).
 My work focuses on exhibiting the nice structures behind some classes of non-markovian problems and designing efficient algorithms to solve them.
-Currently, I'm looking at how to apply the signature to optimal control.
+Currently, I'm looking at how to apply the rough path signature to optimal control (I suggest you look at [this very nice paper](https://arxiv.org/abs/1603.03788) to have an introduction to this object).
 On a more applied side, I develop neural network based algorithms for stochastic control of high dimensional objects.

 Other activities
 ======